UniNE-CHYN/openhytest/doc/index.rst

 Authors
 ==================
-The OpenHyTest is developped by Nathan Dutler, Philippe Renard and Bernard Brixel.
+OpenHyTest is developed by Nathan Dutler.

 References